protonemedia/laravel-api-health/README.md

 ];
 ```

 Open the `App\Console\Kernel` class in your editor and add the `api-health:run-checkers` command and set it to `everyMinute()`.
-If you don't use Laravel's Task Scheduler you could also manually create a cronjob that runs every minute:
+If you don't use Laravel's Task Scheduler you could also manually create a cronjob that runs every minute.

 ```php
 <?php